hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 #### Mount the backend

 The first step to using the PKI backend is to mount it.
-Unlike the `generic` backend, the `pki` backend is not mounted by default.
+Unlike the `kv` backend, the `pki` backend is not mounted by default.

 ```text